Andreluss/URL-Shortener/README.md

 # URL-Shortener
 Full-stack project coded with other 100 students duing the Software Engineering Course 2023/2024 @ University of Warsaw.

-Repo URL (university gitlab server): https://gitlab.uw.edu.pl/io/urls
+Repo (university gitlab server): https://gitlab.uw.edu.pl/io/urls

 Contributions:
 - found and fixed a registration bug in the api